Demis Foster, Executive Director

 Roberto’s career success began when he recognized the importance of being able to integrate the fullness of who a person is into the work that one does.
 When he applied this principle to his own work life, he experienced less work-related stress, became a more effective and productive worker and lived a more fulfilling life.
 He then extended this approach toward life-work balance to the teams and projects he managed with increasingly positive results.
 Roberto’s vision is that all human beings develop a healthy relationship to their work, leading to a sense of community in their workplaces and thus making it easier to do work that supports balance with our natural environment and greater collaboration amongst all social groups.

-Molly Sanders, Program Director
+Molly Sanders, Deputy Director of Program

 Previously, Molly was the Global Warming Program Associate for Environment New Mexico, where she worked to mobilize public and grasstops support for clean and renewable energy in New Mexico.
 During her time there, she also worked with local groups on urban sprawl issues, and directed a canvassing operation during the 2008 Presidential Election.